Bhaskar-R/Cathode-Ray-Tube/README.md

 ## License

 This project is licensed under the [MIT License](LICENSE).
 You are free to modify and distribute the code as per the terms of the license.

-## Acknowledgments

-Special thanks to the instructors and resources that provided the knowledge and algorithms used in this project.